jdolinay/pi-battery-widget/README.md

    chargingState = 1 is "charging"
    chargingState = 2 is "AC or Externally Powered "

-- Actuall battery reading code is done in python script based on The Red Reactor configuration
+- Actual battery reading code is done in python script based on The Red Reactor configuration

 ![Alt text](icon.png?raw=true "panel with battery widget")